illuxiza/ts-rustable/packages/trait-impls/README.md

 # @rustable/trait-impls

-A TypeScript implementation of Rust-like traits system, providing core traits such as Clone, Eq, and From with full type safety and decorator support.
+Common trait implementations for the Rustable trait system, providing ready-to-use implementations of standard traits like Clone, Eq, From, and Iter.

 ## Features